electronicarts/gigi/README.md

 Gigi is software designed for rapid prototyping and development of real time rendering techniques.
 It is meant for use by professionals, researchers, students, and hobbyists.

-The goal is to allow work at the speed of thought, and then easily use what was created in real applications using various APIs or engines.
+Gigi allows you to work at the speed of thought in the Editor, then debug, profile and iterate in the Viewer, and finally use the Compiler to generate code for C++ DX12, WebGPU, or the Unreal Engine.

 [See a Gallery of WebGPU Code Generated Gigi Techniques](https://electronicarts.github.io/gigi/)